Eliastik/page-shadow/ROADMAP.md

     * The function detects extension's theme background color and not actual background colors of some elements, randomly
 * [x] (Minor) When dark mode is enabled in the OS, the Readme file in the settings appear inverted (black text on white background when Dark theme is enabled)

+### Next version (2.10.3)

+#### Planned

+* [ ] Manifestv3 for Firefox
+* [x] Only display confirmation on Advanced settings page reload/exit when a change of the settings is unsaved (uses existing code for displaying icon)
+* [x] Use SHA-256 to exchange URLs between background script and content script

+#### Bugs

+* [x] (Minor) When using the Modern popup theme, if the features Invert colors or Blue light reduction filter are not enabled, when opening the options of these features, the options displayed are not the stored options (no checkbox checked, default color temperature)
+* [x] (Medium) Fix displaying of settings with the popup theme "Modern"

 ### Futures versions

 ### Common